Trading Money Management and Stock Money Management Strategies

 What is Draw Down in Stock Indices Trading?

-As traders the number one risk in trading indices is known as drawdown - this is the amount of money you have lost in your account on a single trade.
+As traders the number one risk in trading stock indices is referred to as draw-down - this is the amount of money you have lost in your account on a single trade.

 Trading Money Management and Stock Money Management Strategies

-This is the total sum of money you have lost in your account before you begin making profitable stock trades.
-For examples if you have $10,000 in trading capital and make five consecutive losing trades with a total of $1,500 indices loss before making 10 winning stock trades with a total of $4,000 indices profit.
-Then the drawdown is $1,500 divided by $10,000, which is 15% maximum draw down.
+This is the total sum of money you have lost in your account before you start making profitable stock trades.
+For example, if you have $10,000 in trading capital and make five consecutive losing trades with a total of $1,500 indices loss before making 10 winning stock trades with a total of $4,000 indices profit.
+Then the draw-down is $1,500 divided by $10,000, which is 15% maximum draw down.

-To learn how to generate the above in trading reports using MetaTrader 4 platform: Generate Indices Reports in MT4 Tutorial - Draw-Down Money Management Calculator
+To learn how to generate the above in trading reports using MT4 platform: Generate Indices Reports in MT4 Tutorial - Draw-Down Money Management Calculator

 Trading Stock Money Management Strategies